 When we shoot out on location, the world is literally our oyster!

-I have a garden studio at my home in Surrey and I regularly shoot in a boutique hotel in Guildford, Surrey which has a great variety of different spots and backgrounds for us to use.
+I regularly shoot in a boutique hotel in Guildford, Surrey which has a great variety of different spots and backgrounds for us to use.

 See these blog posts for some examples of on-location branding shoots.